lorikrell/gamerchic/docs/photoshop/elf-journal.md

 ## Shal'dorei

 Lost elders returned from a life in careful exile, the Nightborn rejoin the world they witnessed in its infancy.
-They slivered in twain from the Kal'dorei when their worlds teetered on the verge of destruction, crafting a nightwell of power.
+They slivered in twain from the Kaldorei when their worlds teetered on the verge of destruction, crafting a nightwell of power.
 A stream that became a trickle to keep all bound.
 The bounds no longer hold bringing their ancient wisdom among their brethren.

 This journal holds a sight of the arcan'dor upon fine parchment pressed from astral glory and dreamleaf.
 The gleam of Nightborn runes burn in the binding.
 Bookmarks include mithril flowers, runemark inlaid with tigereye and arcane, and a finery of dripping amethyst.